tarun20mogra/StaticCode/README.md

 2. Number of interfaces<br/>
 3. Number of variables<br/>

-Errores and warning  included are: <br/>
-1. Method of interfaces are implemented in child classes or not. <br/>
-2. Naming conventions for variables. <br/>
-3. If variables are declared and never used. <br/>
+Errores and warning  included are:<br/> 1.
+Method of interfaces are implemented in child classes or not. <br/>2.
+Naming conventions for variables. <br/>3.
+If variables are declared and never used. <br/>